JackgleV/BlockchainExample/README.md

 # BlockchainExample
-This is a block chain code example.
+This is a blockchain code example.

+We will show how to create a Blockchain example with node.js